-Each has pro’s and con’s in far as performance, ease of use, and cost.
+Each has pros and cons in far of performance, ease of use, and cost.
 For more information on the benefits.

 The GPS watch will provide you with a choice of course and you can download the particular one that you are playing.

-Each hole appears on the watch face as you approach it, and will hi-light any upcoming hazards as well as giving you the remaining distance to the green or to the target area you are playing to.
+Each hole appears on the watch face as you approach it, and will highlight any upcoming hazards as well as give you the remaining distance to the green or to the target area you are playing to.

 The golf rangefinder is a handheld device that you look through as you would a telescope picking up the top of the flagpole.

-This device is much more accurate giving readings to within a yard.
+This device is much more accurate giving readings within a yard.